shrshj/arduino-unity3d/Ardity/README.md

 ## LED on-off Using keyboard (Digital input/output)
 In this section, demo scenes available in Ardity are used.
 The script "Ardity/Scripts/Samples/SampleUserPolling_ReadWrite.cs" is essential.
 It reads a char from the keyboard (A or Z) and sends it to Arduino.
 Based on the value, it changes the LED status (on or off).
 Simultaneously, Arduino sends the LED status to Unity every 2 seconds.<br />

 In Unity, select "Ardity/Scenes/DemoScene_UserPoll_ReadWrite.unity" and run the project.
 Press 'A' or 'Z'.
-In the Unity console, you will see a message saying "Sending A" or "Sending Z".<br />
+In the Unity console, you will see a message saying "Sending A" or "Sending Z".

 ### Unity Code: